 The best way to start a search is to click on the "Search" box and choose "All Listed Fields".
 Then in the next box, type in a search word.
 This will search the whole catalog and return any matching resources.

-So for instance, I go to the search box and choose "All Field" search.
-Type in SMITH and I will get 126 records.
+So for instance, choose "All Listed Fields" in the search box, then enter SMITH... and it will get over 100 records.
 You can go to the next page by clicking “Next” in the top right corner.

 To start over, just use the “Broom” to sweep away the search.